manovay/sp500_platform/frontend/README.md

 npm start     # run the development server
 ```

+The React dev server is configured to proxy API requests to `http://localhost:5000`.
+Make sure the Flask backend is running on that port (update `package.json` if it uses a different port).

 The application expects API endpoints to be served from the Flask backend:

 - `/api/history`